Updated November 2023

-As the second-largest airport in the United Arab Emirates, the Abu Dhabi International Airport (AUH) serves thousands of passengers each day since 1982.
+As the second-largest airport in the United Arab Emirates, the Abu Dhabi International Airport (AUH) has served thousands of passengers each day since 1982.
 It operates as the connection hub of international flights from all regions in the world and has three operational passenger terminals: Terminal 1, Terminal 2, and Terminal 3.

 If you’re planning on transiting or flying to or from Abu Dhabi, here’s our complete guide to the Abu Dhabi International Airport (AUH); arrival, departure, and the latest arrival and departure requirements.

 Abu Dhabi Airport terminals map

 The Abu Dhabi International Airport (AUH), also known as the Sheikh Zayed Airport, has three terminals, including Terminal 1, Terminal 2 and Terminal 3.
 Find out the complete Abu Dhabi International Airport (AUH) map here.

 Being the oldest terminal in the Abu Dhabi International Airport, Terminal 1 is divided into Terminal 1A and Terminal 1B.